 10 Best Monuments Everyone Must See In India

 Golconda Fort, Hyderabad

-The Fort was expanded to its full form over a period of several years.
-It is known for its amazing acoustic affects.
-Someone clapping at a certain point below the entrance dome can be heard at the highest point in the Fort almost a kilometer away.
+The fort is known for its advanced acoustics, which allowed even the faintest of sounds to be heard across its sprawling courtyards.
+Someone clapping at a certain point below the entrance dome can be heard at the highest point in the fort almost a kilometer away.
+Golconda Fort is a testament to the advanced engineering skills, with its water supply system being quite advanced and innovative.

+10 Best Monuments Everyone Must See In India